JSSan97/Evolutionary_AttnGAN/README.md

 # Evo-AttnGAN and IE-AttnGAN

-Evo-AttnGAN introduces the evolutionary training from Evolutionary-GAN (E-GAN) and Improved Evolutionary GAN (IE-GAN) to the text-to-image based GAN: AttnGAN.
+Evo-AttnGAN and IE-AttnGAN introduces the evolutionary training from Evolutionary-GAN (E-GAN) and Improved Evolutionary GAN (IE-GAN) to the text-to-image based GAN: AttnGAN respectively.
 New fitness components are introduced in the fitness function and changes are made to the loss functions.

 ### Dependencies